VI5HAK/gitEXP/README.md

-# Experimenting and Learning with the github platform.
+# Experimenting and Learning with the github platform😉.